fomeboy/agency/README.md

 ### Philosophy

-"never wait

- never block

- finish fast"
+" never wait, never block, finish fast "

 Respecting the nature of Node.js, *agency* encourages the use of independent, non blocking, fast running units of execution called agents. *agency* controls the execution flow of agents by looking at their dependency list defined by a logical expression.
 Inter agent communication allows greater arquitecture flexibility and additional conditional execution.